5 Fun Camping Games and Activities for Kids

 Compete in Camping Olympics

 One of the good things about camping is that it’s a chance for the whole family to get active.
-Let the kids burn off some of their energy by setting up your own Camping Olympics.
+Let the kids burn off some of their energy by setting up your own Camping Olympics, full of camping games for kids.
 Think up a few sporting challenges for the kids to compete in – and the parents too if you’re feeling sporty!

 Set up a relay or sprint race, a long jump along a sandy beach, a team tug of war, a skipping rope challenge, or even a swimming race to build their confidence in water.
 Make sure the activities are more playful than competitive, and encourage the kids in their efforts.
 You could plan ahead as well and buy some medals or prizes to present at the end.